Updated on: 1/24/2019

-The truth is, not all people who are involved in an accident need an attorney to represent them.
-In fact, it can be counter-productive for certain car accident victims to hire a personal injury attorney to handle their case, especially if injuries are minor or insignificant.
+The truth is that not all people who are involved in a car accident need an attorney to represent them.
+In fact, it is sometimes not financially justifiable for certain car accident victims to hire a personal injury attorney to handle their case, especially if injuries are very minor or non-existent.

-If you are injured in the accident, however, you will then be faced with essentially two separate components of your claim; the personal injury aspect and the property damage aspect.
+If you do suffer serious injuries in an accident, however, you will then be faced with essentially two separate components of your claim; the personal injury aspect and the property damage aspect.
 Let's break down the differences between the two and explain when each piece warrants hiring an attorney.

 The Personal Injury Part of a Claim

-Let’s say someone is involved in an accident and suffers significant, but not serious, injuries in the collision.
+Let’s say someone is involved in an accident and suffers significant injuries in the collision.
 In addition to a couple of broken bones and some soft tissue damage, the person’s car is totaled and they will have to rent a car for a few weeks.

 If the injured person has read attorney Chris Davis’ book, The Ten Biggest Mistakes That Can Wreck Your Washington Accident Case, then they know that the first mistake that people often make is not promptly receiving medical treatment for their injuries.
 Because of this, they went to the hospital immediately and were treated for the broken bones and other injuries.